-- 1. Regulatory Compliance Policy COMP-RCC 4.33, Compliance with Federally Funded Healthcare Claims and Cost Reports, which speaks to the Tenet requirement that every Tenet Facility shall have processes and procedures to ensure that claims and claims- or cost report-related information that will be submitted to Federally funded healthcare programs are complete, accurate, reflect reasonable and necessary services, and comply with Federal health care program requirements. - 2.
-Regulatory Compliance Policy COMP-RCC 4.21, Internal Reporting of Potential Compliance Issues, which establishes and defines a detailed and aggressive reporting process for any potential compliance issues, including violation of laws and regulations relating to federally funded healthcare programs.
-Tenet expects its contractors to report any potential compliance issues to the appropriate Compliance Officer so that the issues may be investigated and resolved.
+Tenet's Regulatory Compliance policy COMP-RCC 4.21 Internal Reporting of Potential Compliance Issues establishes and defines a detailed reporting process for any potential compliance issues, including violation of laws and regulations relating to federal health care programs.
+Tenet expects its contractors and/or agents (and their employees) to report any potential compliance issues to the appropriate Compliance Officer so that the issues may be investigated and resolved.